 Benefits of Breakout Rooms in Microsoft Teams

 - People can swop between the rooms themselves.
 Really nice.
-In Zoom, people had to request access to go to a particular breakout room and since this could only be done by the host of the meeting that person was busy being an online concierge the whole session!
+In Zoom, people had to request access to go to a particular breakout room, and since this could only be done by the host of the meeting that person was busy being an online concierge the whole session!

 - It is a tool many of our clients already use.
-It seems the bigger the corporate, more entrenched MS Teams is!
+It seems the bigger the corporate, the more entrenched MS Teams is!

-- The Kaizania team often has multiple Agile Coaches at a client, this allows us swop in and out in all the rooms by our self – no need to be assigned.
+- The Kaizania team often has multiple Agile Coaches at a client, this allows us to swop in and out in all the rooms by our self – no need to be assigned.

 The downside of Breakout Rooms in Microsoft Teams

 - People have to have access to the team

 - You cannot force them back into the main session.
 This is useful for having all parties get together at a set time.
 We use other means to communicate this like Whatsapp or else you are expected to visit each room and ask people to finish up.